mrqs001/PulseCSV/README.md

 # 🚀 PulseCSV - Ultra-Fast CSV Processor

-A blazing-fast, memory-efficient CSV processor built in Rust for handling massive datasets with real-time progress tracking and advanced filtering capabilities.
+A blazing-fast, memory-efficient CSV processor built in Rust for handling massive samplesets with real-time progress tracking and advanced filtering capabilities.

 ## ✨ Features